duxvit/A-B_tests/README.md

 # Analysis of the Social network

 In this repo I analyzed the syntetic start-up social network, wich has <b>messenger and feed news</b>.
+All work was did remotely in GitLab, JupiterHub, Superset, ClickHouse, Redash.

 ## The main tasks were:
 ### 1. Create 3 dashboards in Superset :